-Serbian power utility EPS may lose its market share warns Energy Minister Zorana Mihajlovic, the interview23.
-September 2013. / News Serbia Energy
+Serbian power utility EPS may lose its market share warns Energy Minister Zorana Mihajlovic, the interview, News Serbia Energy

 If the attitude towards consumers would not change, EPS will lose market.
 Therefore, the Ministry of Energy required the electricity bills to be clear and understood a few months ago.
 They are not so yet and that seems to be a challenge for EPS.
 As a consumer, I cannot understand the professionalism lack towards consumers, said in an interview PhD Zorana Mihajlovic, the Minister of Energy.